didemch/Forecasting-Covid-Cases/README.md

 # forecasting-covid-cases
-Building a few linear models to predict 2-week ahead COVID-19 case counts.
+I will explore several linear models to forecast COVID-19 cases.
+The objective is to predict case counts two weeks ahead for all five health authorities.